DonatHalimi/sheero/README.md

   - Simple payment options with [Stripe](https://stripe.com) or cash.
   - Real-time order tracking for updates on your purchases.
   - Users can submit reviews and request returns for products in their orders with the status marked as `delivered`.
-  - Personalized email notifications for order status updates, return request status updates, and product reviews.
+  - Personalized email notifications for order status updates, return request status updates and product reviews.
-  - Export user and address data as JSON, order and return request data as PDF, and all admin dashboard data as Excel or JSON.
+  - Export user and address data as JSON, order and return request data as PDF and all admin dashboard data as Excel or JSON.
   - Users can subscribe to product restock notifications and then will receive an email when the product is restocked.
   - Users will receive an email when they send a contact email through the contact form.